-- (4) The EMS Bureau shall have the authority to put on probation, suspend, revoke, or deny trauma center designation if there is reasonable cause to believe that there has been a substantial failure to comply with the requirements of the rules in this chapter.
-Once designated as a trauma center, a hospital may voluntarily surrender the designation at any time without giving cause, by contacting the EMS Bureau.
+- (4) The Bureau of EMS shall have the authority to put on probation, suspend, revoke or deny trauma center designation if there is reasonable cause to believe that there has been a substantial failure to comply with the requirements of the rules in this chapter.
+Once designated as a trauma center, a hospital may voluntarily surrender the designation at any time without giving cause, by contacting the Bureau of EMS.
 In these cases, the application and review process shall be completed again before the designation may be reinstated. - (A) Trauma center designation shall be valid for a period of five (5) years from the date the trauma center is designated.
-Expiration of the designation shall occur unless the trauma center applies for validation review within this five (5)-year period.
-Trauma center designation shall be site specific and not transferable when a trauma center changes location. - (B) The EMS Bureau shall investigate complaints against trauma centers.
+Expiration of the designation shall occur unless the trauma center applies for validation review within this five (5)-year period. - (B) The Bureau of EMS shall investigate complaints against trauma centers.
 Failure of the hospital to cooperate in providing documentation and interviews with appropriate staff may result in revocation of trauma center designation.
-Any hospital, which takes adverse action toward an employee for cooperating with the EMS Bureau regarding a complaint, is subject to revocation of trauma center designation.
+Any hospital which takes adverse action toward an employee for cooperating with the Bureau of EMS regarding a complaint is subject to revocation of trauma center designation.